Prided for its plump, sticky grains and its starring role in your favorite sushi rolls, perfectly cooked sushi rice is easy to make at home.

-Return the rice to the pot along with 2 cups of cool water.
-Place over high heat.
-Bring to a boil, uncovered.
-Once the water begins to boil, stir the rice, reduce the heat to low or medium low (just enough to maintain a gentle simmer), and cover the pot.
-Cook for 15 minutes.
-(If you don’t have a see-through lid, you may peek very quickly to make sure the water is mostly absorbed, but try not to remove the lid otherwise.)
-Remove the pot from the heat and let the rice rest, covered, for 10 minutes.
+Return the rice to the pot along with 2½ cups of cool water.
+Bring to a simmer, uncovered, over medium-high heat.
+Once the water begins to simmer evenly across the surface, stir the rice, reduce the heat to low or medium low (just enough to maintain a gentle simmer), and cover the pot.
+Cook for 14-15 minutes or until the water has been absorbed and the rice is tender.
+Remove the pot from the heat, with the lid still on, let the rice rest for 10 minutes.
 (I recommend using a timer for the cooking and the resting.)

-- *According to most packages, rice weighs in between 6 and 6 1/2 ounces per cup.
+*Rice weighs 180 grams per cup.
 I have found that this weight translates to a slightly scant cup.
 This may be why some people have trouble cooking rice: if you unwittingly measure too much rice, there won’t be enough water, and the rice will likely stick to the pot before it’s done cooking.
 If you don’t have a scale, I recommend filling the measuring cup just below the rim or at least running the straight edge of a knife across the top to ensure the cup isn’t overfilled.